 Please also note that a cancellation for non-payment of premiums will remain on your record for between two and five years, depending on the insurer.

-Some tips from AMR for you:
+Some advice from AMR for you:

 - Pay off any outstanding balance with your former insurer as soon as possible.
 If the balance remains unpaid, it could further damage your credit rating.